 Medicaid covers memory care units in nursing homes.
 Staff in these units have specialized training in caring for people with dementia.

-Medicare will pay for hospice care for people who have been determined to have less than 6 months to live.
+Medicare will pay for Hospice is a special way of caring for people who are terminally ill.
+Hospice care involves a team-oriented approach that addresses the medical, physical, social, emotional, and spiritual needs of the patient. care for people who have been determined to have less than 6 months to live.
 Hospice care includes doctor, nursing, and personal care; prescription drugs; and counseling for patient and family.

 Talk About It

 If your parent is in the early stages of dementia and memory loss isn’t yet a problem, begin talking about the move.
 Describe the assisted living facility, the staff, and what it will be like living there.
 Only talk about the positive aspects of the assisted living facility by saying that it’s going to make life so much better.